 Medication class: Selective serotonin reuptake inhibitor/5HT1A partial agonist

-Vilazodone is an antidepressant medication that works in the brain.
-It is approved for the treatment of major depressive disorder (MDD).
+Vilazodone is an antidepressant medication that is approved for the treatment of major depressive disorder (MDD).

 Symptoms of depression include:

 - Depressed mood – feeling sad, empty, or tearful

 - Loss of interest or pleasure in normal activities

 - Sleep and eat more or less than usual (for most people it is less)

 - Low energy, trouble concentrating, or thoughts of death (suicidal thinking)

 - Psychomotor retardation (feeling like you are moving in slow motion)